megsmahajan/WovenCodeTest/README.md

 In BFS, all cells having shortest path as 1 are visited first, followed by their adjacent cells having shortest path as 1+1=2 and so on.
 In BFS, the first occurance of the destination cell gives us the result and we can stop our search.

+How to run from Command Line:
+Run the following command: python (Your local directory path)/WovenCodeTest/DistanceFromStart.py This command will ask you to enter Directions after successful execution.

+Sample Input: String of the form: F1,R1,B2,L1,B3 Sample Output: Final position:  (2, -2)
+               Shortest path from source to destination has length:  4

+Test 1: Any other input other than this form will not execute the code further.
+(Nulls, other string formats, integers) Test 2: Check if robot can turn more than once to left or right in one move.
+Test 3: Check the smallest path if the robot is at the origin.
+Test 4: Check if robot moves only in 4 directions and not diagonally.